Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit theorem: Preliminaries and main results

 \subsection{Main results}

-The main result of this article is to establish error bounds between the numerical solution \( u_h \) in~\eqref{approx_scheme} and the viscosity solution \( u \) in~\eqref{PIDE}, under a set of strengthened assumptions in addition to conditions~(i)--(iii) in Theorem~\ref{universal limit theorem}.
+The main result of this article is to establish error bounds between the numerical solution $u_{h}$ in~\eqref{approx_scheme} and the viscosity solution $u$ in~\eqref{PIDE}, by introducing a set of strengthened assumptions relative to conditions~(i)-(iii) in Theorem~\ref{universal limit theorem}.